savonet/liquidsoap/ROADMAP.md

   one track [or more])
   - Precise scheduling with queue.push, etc.: we could make the track available at some precise time if requests were sources...
+  - this may allow stuff like `append` more easily
 - use naive (as in native.liq) implementation of switch (based on source.dynamic)
 - rework buffer.adaptative